DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ## Qualified teachers

-As a newly qualified teacher (NQT) in a primary or secondary school your salary could be £25,714 and £32,157 depending on where you teach.
+As a newly qualified teacher (NQT) in a primary or secondary school your salary will be between £25,714 and £32,157 depending on where you teach.

-As you progress in your teaching career, it's possible to move up through these pay ranges:
+As you progress in your teaching career, it's possible to move up through these pay scales:

 | Area                          | Minimum | Maximum |
 | -------                       | -----   | -----   |